inotia00/revanced-documentation/docs/supplying-an-apk.md

 Check the JSON format in the [README.md](https://github.com/inotia00/revanced-patches/tree/revanced-extended#-json-format) of the revanced-patches repository to see which app versions are supported.

-> [!NOTE]
->
-> If you want to use ReVanced Patches ARSCLib, check the [README.md](https://github.com/inotia00/revanced-patches-arsclib?tab=readme-ov-file#-json-format) of that repository.

 > [!TIP]
 >
 > If you are confused by the JSON, here is an explanation: